google/ground-platform/README.md

 $ cd web-ng && npm install && npm run start:local
 ```

-Once started, you can navigate to http://localhost:4200/project/new to create
+Once the local server is ready, you can navigate to
-a new Ground project.
-Note that for expediency, the above commands start the app
+http://localhost:4200/project/new to create a new Ground project.
+Note that for
-without valid API keys, so related warnings are expected.
+expediency, the above commands start the app without valid API keys, so
+warnings related to missing API keys are expected.

 ### Next steps

 To set up your environment for developing Cloud Functions against a real
-Firebase project, see [functions/README.md].
+Firebase project, see <functions/README.md>.

 For further instructions on working with the Angular web app, see
-[web-ng/README.md].
+<web-ng/README.md>.